stanford-rc/globus.stanford.edu/server5.md

 * A supported Linux distribution *that still receives vendor support*.

-  Globus Connect Server 5 supports running on Debian, Fedora, Red Hat Enterprise Linux 7 through 9 (including derivatives), SuSE, and Ubuntu.
+  Globus Connect Server 5 supports running on Debian, Fedora, OpenSUSE Leap, Red Hat Enterprise Linux 7 through 9, SuSE Enterprise, and Ubuntu.

+  For Enterprise Linux derivatives, Globus Connect Server 5 supports CentOS 7, 8 Stream, and 9 Stream.
+Also supported are versions 8 & 9 of Alma, Oracle, Rocky, and Springdale Linux.

   If you use Red Hat Enterprise Linux (including derivatives), you should expect to pull some packages from EPEL.